filoflea93/Bitcoin-wallet-balance/README.md

 # Bitcoin-wallet-balance
-A simply script to check balance of a bitcoin wallet.
+A simply script to check balance of bitcoin wallets.
 To do that I used the "blockchain.info" api.